 PROPERTY NEWS - Planning to move out of a rental apartment or home is often associated with moving on to bigger and better things.
 However, as the tenant you face numerous responsibilities once you've decided to move out.
 Not sure what these are?
 Fear not!

-We've put together a handy checklist to help moving out of your rental be as smooth and as hassle-free as possible:
+We've put together a handy checklist to make moving out of your rental as smooth and as hassle-free as possible:

 Check your lease